Malekpour99/handouts/Docker/docker.md

 ![docker containers and images](<./images/Docker(containers-images).webp>)

-- **Entrypoint**: all containers have an entrypoint which run every time a container is started and applies the work-load. you can inspect container's entrypoint from the provided path by `.Config.Entrypoint`.
+- **Entrypoint**: all containers have an entrypoint which run every time a container is started and applies the work-load (Default: `/bin/sh -c <CMD>`). you can inspect container's entrypoint from the provided path by `.Config.Entrypoint`.

 for handling containers, both their **name** and **ID** can be used!